Paper Chan's Little Guide to Minecraft Server Optimization!

 player-max-chunk-send-rate: 75.0

 Paper provides control over how chunk data is sent to players.
-The default values listed above should work for the majority of the server.
+The default values listed above should work for the majority of servers whether big or small.

-Experience high ping or timeout issue?πŸ”—
+Experience high ping or timeout issue? 🔗

 chunk-system: